-NGen funds latest crop up and coming Canadian manufacturing innovators
+NGen funds latest crop of up and coming Canadian manufacturing innovators

 Non-profit’s $4M in funding supports projects including synthetic spider silk and remote robotic arm operation.